mg50/Toe-Tac-Tic/README.md

 `${YOUR-PATH-TO-FACTOR}/factor -run=ttt -test`

 You will need the development version of Factor to run all of the project tests correctly; the stable version is missing some necessary functions.
-Note that there will be a lot of output from the unit tests, so you may want to store it in another file:

-`${YOUR-PATH-TO-FACTOR}/factor -run=ttt > /tmp/factortests`

-`vi /tmp/factortests`